 If you are familiar with the horse world, you must know there are five natural gaits of a horse.
 Several horse breeds such as Paint horse, Quarter horse, Appaloosa, etc. perform these five gaits.
 These five gaits include;

 The walk is the four-beat gait where the horse can hit each foot on the ground individually.
-Right front, left hind, left front, right hind, right front, left hind, and left front is the typical pattern of walk gait.
+Right front, left hind, left front, right hind, right front, left hind and left front is the typical pattern of walk gait.

 The trot is also known as diagonal gait.
 In this gait, the horse can lift one hind leg and a front leg at a time.
 The pattern of this gait involves the right hind and left front.
 Then left hand and right-front then right hind and left front respectively.

-It is a three-beat gait where the horse hits one pair of the feet on the ground constantly and the other two feet individually on the land.
+It is a three-beat gait where the horse hits one pair of feet on the ground constantly and the other two feet individually on the land.
 You may notice the canter either on the right lead or the left lead.
-If the horse will be on the right lead, then the hoof pattern will constantly be on the left hind, right hind and left front, and then the right front.
+If the horse will be on the right lead, then the hoof pattern will constantly be on the left hind, right hind, left front, and then the right front.

 This gait involves four beats.
-It also has a right and left lead just as the canter.
+It also has a right and left lead just like the canter.
 The left lead pattern of this gait follows; right hind, left hind, right front, and left front.
 Left hind, right hind, left front, and right front is the right lead movement pattern of this gait.

 This last gait is only ideal for Icelandic horses.
 Flying Pace is considered the fastest movement, as in this gate the horse can run up to 48 kilometers per hour.
 However, not every Icelandic horse can do this gait.
 So, you may consider those horses the best which can do the Flying pace.